 Step 3: Make a trial API call.
 Before diving into thorough testing, make an API call just to check that nothing is broken and the API is operational.

 Step 5: Create API test cases.
 After all the preparations are done, you can write and execute test cases, and, in the end, compare actual results with the expected ones.
 A good practice is to group them by test category.
-Examples of API test cases include:
+Examples of API test cases are:

 - testing value in response to the input condition: You define the input and authenticate the output, which can be any type of data or status (e.g. Pass or Fail);